 In the 2012/13 season, conducts, amongst others, the Orchestre de la Suisse Romande, Leipzig Gewandhausorchester.
 During this time, he also conducted the Salzburg Camerata throughout international tours including performances at Grosses Festspielhaus, Wiener Konzerthaus, Alte Oper de Frankfurt and Berliner Philharmonie.

-Christian’s 2013/14 season included projects with the Royal Northern Sinfonia, Orchestre National du Capitole of Toulouse, Galicia Symphony, Berlin Konzerthausorchester, Prague Radio Symphony, Warsaw Beethoven Festival and Turku Philharmonic.
-2014/15 saw Christian’s first opera engagement in Europe at the Norwegian Opera for Carmen as well as returns to the Arnhem Philharmonic, Helsinki Philharmonic, and Turku Philharmonic.
+Christian’s 2013/14 season included projects with the Royal Northern Sinfonia, Orchestre National du Capitole de Toulouse, Galicia Symphony, Berlin Konzerthausorchester, Prague Radio Symphony, Warsaw Beethoven Festival and Turku Philharmonic.
+In 2014/15 Christian returns to the Arnhem Philharmonic, Helsinki Philharmonic, and Turku Philharmonic.

 Highlights of the 2015/16 season included projects with the Orchestre Philharmonique du Luxembourg, the Prague Radio Symphony, National Symphony Orchestra of Mexico and Poznan Philharmonic.